OrangutanWithAKeyboard/NounsSplit/README.md

 The contract uses the following state variables:

 - `depositedNouns`: A `uint256` representing the total number of deposited Nouns.
+- `redeemedNouns`: A `uint256` representing the total number of redeemed Nouns.
 - `splitEndTime`: A `uint256` representing the end time of the split period.
 - `nounsNFT`: An `IERC721Enumerable` instance representing the Nouns NFT contract.
 - `ogDao`: An `IOgDAO` instance representing the original DAO contract.